secretstartups/handbook/content/handbook/finance/expenses.md

 - The AP team will reach out to the Team Member's manager if additional approval is needed.
 - If the claim is over the advised guidance, the claim will be rejected with a note for the Team Member.
 The Team Member should be able to rectify the claim and resubmit.
 - Where the Team Member has already received approval from the manager, that approval should be attached as a receipt on the claim transaction.
 - Any claim made which does not fall into the policy is not reimbursable.
 If an item is out of policy and approved by your manager, then please obtain and attach your manager's approval email prior to submitting the expense.
-This will then be reviewed by the Expense team Admin and could need further approval from VP, Corporate Controller or CAO.
+This will then be reviewed by the Expense team Admin and could need further approval from VP or higher in the Accounting Organization.
 - There will be occasions where if you have claimed an item and it needs to be reimbursed back to GitLab, you will need to follow the repayment process in Navan for submission of the funds.

 ### 3.2 Trip Purpose Guidance